Spain or Portugal? which Iberian country is the best destination?

 Puerto Banus in Marbella, Spain

-Culture and heritage to explore in Spain and Portugal
+Culture and Heritage to explore in Spain and Portugal

-Despite Portugal being independent for more than 900 years (with a short union during 60 years during the 16th and 17th centuries), the countries share a lot of history, and both nations had a huge influence on world history.
 One easy way to assess this is by noticing that Spanish is the second most spoken language globally, and Portuguese is the sixth.
-Both Portugal and Spain went through the Moorish period and then had “Reconquista” together and were the two main players of the Age of Discoveries soon after.
+Both Portugal and Spain went through the Moorish period and then had “Reconquista” together and were the two leading players of the Age of Discoveries soon after.

-Portugal has 17 sites (16 cultural and 1 natural) while Spain is home to 48 (42 cultural, 4 natural, and 2 mixed) sites.
-The Portuguese number is impressive, but Spain is the 3rd country with more UNESCO sites inscribed.
-You’ll have more sites in both countries than you can visit so this won’t be a problem.
-You’ll find aqueducts, walls, fortifications, cathedrals, bridges, complete city centers and old towns, monasteries, and mosques/Cathedrals, Moorish Palaces, and so much more!
+You’ll have more sites in both countries than you can visit, so this won’t be a problem.
+You’ll find aqueducts, walls, fortifications, cathedrals, bridges, complete city centers and old towns, monasteries, mosques/Cathedrals, Moorish Palaces, and so much more!

 What is Portugal famous for?